 - Finish off your snowy owl craft with some more marker details, including the horns and tail feathers.

+Now, enjoy the final product.
+Your very own owl!
 Now that you know how to make a snowy owl, create some friends for your owl.
 How about making a penguin craft or polar bears like these and then create an entire winter scene.
 Tell a story or put on a show with your creations.